chain4travel/camino-docs/docs/camino-messenger/introduction.md

 #### Partners, Supplier Fee and Network Fee

 Partner configuration can be managed via the Camino Partner Configurator, which will form part of the Camino Application Suite.
+The Partner Config stores into a smart contract CM Account:

+- Supported Services (full package name including the version, rack-rate flag, fee, capabilities) -- for suppliers to specify which services they support, whether they have a rack-rate or public rate that any Camino Partner can book without prior agreement, what fee they charge to respond to (search) messages and to specify particularities of their integration in capabilities.
+- Wanted Services (full package name including the version) -- for distributors to specify which services they support and search for when matching with others
+- Payment info (supported currencies: Off-Chain, CAM, ERC20 tokens, stable coins)
+- Public-Keys for encrypting the private data of the booking tokens

 Two messages have been made available to enable automatic detection of changed partners, their settings and fees:

 1. Partner Request gives you all active Camino Network Partners that are selling their products and services.
 It specifies the messages they support, the Supplier Fee for each message to be paid (if any) and whether the partner support on-chain payment, off-chain payment or both.
 2. The Network Fee Request gives you the cost of a Message to the Camino Network for operating the Camino Messenger Servers.
 This fee goes towards the Partners operating a Messenger Server.